awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-managing-saml-idp-naming.md

 # Choosing SAML identity provider names<a name="cognito-user-pools-managing-saml-idp-naming"></a>

-Choose names for your SAML providers\.
-The string can be up to 32 characters long and must match the following regular expression:
+Choose names and identifiers for your SAML identity providers \(IdPs\)\.
+The name of a SAML provider can be up to 32 characters long and must match the following regular expression:

 `[\p{L}\p{M}\p{S}\p{N}\p{P}\p{Z}]+|[^_\p{Z}][\p{L}\p{M}\p{S}\p{N}\p{P}][^_\p{Z}]+`

 You can also choose identifiers for your SAML providers\.
-An identifier uniquely resolves to an identity provider \(IdP\) associated with your user pool\.
+An identifier uniquely resolves to an IdP associated with your user pool\.
 Typically, each identifier corresponds to an organization domain that the SAML IdP represents\.
 For a multi\-tenant app that multiple organizations share, you can use identifiers to redirect users to the correct IdP\.
 Because the same organization can own multiple domains, you can provide multiple identifiers\.
 To sign in your users with an identifier, direct their sessions to the [Authorize endpoint](authorization-endpoint.md) for your app client with an *idp\_identifier* parameter\.

 You can associate up to 50 identifiers with each SAML provider\.
 Identifiers must be unique across the user pool\.